Receiving a medical bill that’s higher than what you expected can be overwhelming.

 Medicaid is a government-run program that helps people with limited resources and income with medical expenses.

 Also known as Medicare Part C, a Medicare Advantage Plan is hospital and medical insurance provided by private insurance companies instead of the federal government.

 One of the other benefits of Medicare Supplement Insurance is that they are “guaranteed renewable.”

 This means that as long as you continue paying the premium, your Medicare Supplement Plan will be renewed each year and your coverage will continue—even if you develop health problems.

-If you want to enroll in a Medicare Supplement Plan, you must first have Medicare Parts A and B.
+To be eligible for a Medicare Supplement Insurance, you must first be enrolled in Parts A and B.

 The best time to enroll in one of these plans is during the Medicare Supplement Open Enrollment Period.

 Not only are you likely to get better prices and have more choices available to you, but you also won’t have to answer any health questions.

 If you enroll outside of this window, you will be at risk of having to pay higher premiums and have fewer coverage options.